guna81/guna81/README.md

 # Hi there, I'm Guna! 👋

-I'm a passionate software developer from Trichy, Tamil Nadu, specializing in building scalable and efficient web and mobile applications.
+I'm a passionate software developer from Tamil Nadu, India.
+Specializing in building scalable and efficient web and mobile applications.
 I love working with modern web technologies and am always eager to learn and explore new tools.

 ## 🚀 Skills